MyHubAlex/feathers-guide/todo/outline.md

         - info for a dashboard
     - proxy services
         - example
-- I said client, not frontend
+- The server as a client
     - convert proxy example so proxy server starts a feathers-client to another server
         - define services at the frontend,
         - write hooks for them,
         - make them communicate with backend services if needed.
-- Did I say server?
-I meant frontend
+- The client behaving as a server
     - hooks on clients
     - custom services on client
     - caching on client
     - local copy of part of DB (?)
-- Let's get serious
+- Authentication
     - authentication
         - multiple examples of authentications
     - permissions